MaxWinsemius/CZ1920-TCPlib/README.md

 - [x] Create TCP Server for CZ19
 - [x] Extract to seperate importable packages / libraries
 - [x] Send structs over
+- [x] Let CZ20 draw on CZ19 with direct `CZ19.rgb.<function>` handles
 - [ ] Let CZ20 draw on CZ19 with direct `CZ19.display.<function>` handles
 - [ ] Let CZ19 talk back to CZ20
 - [x] Write Hello World tutorial
 - [ ] Write tutorial on how to use the structs
+- [ ] Make the rgb and display library robust (throw correct errors when the wrong data is given)

 ## Known issues
 Terminology: